petergrace1618/Live-Project-MVC/README.md

 }
 ```

-My inital idea was to add some logic inside the function to see if the user was logged in as Admin.
-This possibly messy fix was obviated thanks to a helpful suggestion that I look into data annotations.
-A quick search resulted in a much more elegant solution: adding a single data annotation validator attribute.
+Before I could start researching my idea, I received a helpful suggestion to look into data annotations.
+A quick search resulted in a much simpler solution (and much more sleek, I might add): a single data annotation validator attribute.

+**Solution:**

 ```c#
 [Authorize(Roles = "Admin")]	// Prevent anyone but Admin from deleting public ActionResult Delete(int? id)
 ```

-Problem solved.

 ---
 ### Story 2: Production Details - Consolidate Links
 > At the bottom of the Production Details page, if you log in as an admin, you'll notice that a link "Edit | " appears on its own line.
 That Edit link is supposed to be on the same line as the other links, like this,